adlnet/xAPI-Spec/xAPI.md

 The IRI represented by the Verb id identifies the particular semantics of a word, not the word itself.

-For example, the English word "fired" could mean different things depending on context, such as "fired a weapon", "fired a kiln", or "fired an employee".
-In this case, an IRI MUST identify one of these specific meanings, not the word "fired".
+“For example, the English word "fired" could mean different things depending on context, such as "fired(a weapon)", "fired(a kiln)", or "fired(an employee)".
+In this case, an IRI identifies one of these specific meanings.

 The display property has some flexibility in tense.
 While the Verb IRIs are expected to remain in the past tense, if conjugating verbs to another tense (using the same Verb) within the Activity makes sense,